When Lecture is Necessary: Incorporating UDL into PowerPoint

 “I do a lot to show where we are in the PowerPoint by colors.”

 In the example above, Dr. Leist divided the foundation concept of brain anatomy, into three subsections of the brain: forebrain, midbrain, and hindbrain.
 In the slide, she color coded each of these sections differently.
 In subsequent slides, she breaks down those sections further, and relates back to the first slide by color coding, so that students see the connection through color and words.
-The slide below shows the introduction to the Cerebrum, a section of the forebrain and therefor labeled in pink.
+The slide below shows the introduction to the Cerebrum, a section of the forebrain and therefore labeled in pink.

 Dr. Leist’s later slide with title in Pink to link back to Forebrain